will62794/will62794.github.io/_posts/2024-02-09-note-on-raft-reconfig-bug.md

 ### A Note on Relaxing the Single Node Change Condition

 The single node change condition (i.e. reconfigurations can only add or remove a single node) proposed in the original Raft dissertation is a sufficient condition to ensure that all quorums overlap between any two configurations $$C_{old}$$ and $$C_{new}$$.
-Note that even without resorting to the joint consensus approach, though, this condition can be relaxed slightly, to permit additional, safe reconfigurations that would not be allowed under the strict single node change rule.
+Note that even without resorting to joint consensus, though, this condition can be relaxed slightly, to permit additional, safe reconfigurations that are not allowed under the strict single node change rule.

-If, for a reconfiguration from $$C_{old}$$ to $$C_{new}$$, we simply enforce that
+Specifically, for a reconfiguration from $$C_{old}$$ to $$C_{new}$$, if we simply enforce that

 $$
 QuorumsOverlap(C_{old}, C_{new})